frini381/GENE490/README.md

 # GENE400
-Code-for-dissy

-Here are all the code files used for my GENE 490 dissertation
+Here are is code files used for my GENE 490 dissertation